Flammans/artanova-api/README.md

 # Exhibition Curator Project API

-The project is hosted on [Render](https://render.com/) (both API and database) but can be deployed on any other platform that supports Node.js.
+This project is hosted on [Render](https://render.com/) (both API and database) but can be deployed on any platform that supports Node.js.

-The project uses [Nitro](https://nitro.unjs.io/) as a framework and PostgreSQL as a database.
+The backend is built using the Nitro framework, with PostgreSQL as the database.

+The API retrieves artwork data from multiple configurable sources.
+Data is fetched periodically to ensure the database remains up-to-date.

+To automate this process, the project utilizes the Nitro tasks feature, functioning similarly to cron jobs.
+Artwork data is updated hourly, fetching the latest information from external sources and synchronizing it with the PostgreSQL database.

 ## Local run